 Jerusalem Cherry Facts

 The Jerusalem cherry houseplant bears white flowers looking much like those of tomatoes or peppers.
-In fact, the plant is a member of the Nightshade family (Solonaceae) amongst which not only tomato and pepper are members, but also potato, eggplant and tobacco.
+In fact, the plant is a member of the Nightshade family (Solonaceae), of which not only tomato and pepper are members, but also potato, eggplant, and tobacco.

-The flowers precede long lasting ovoid fruits of red, yellow and orange, which are ½ to ¾ inches long.
-The brightly colored fruit are indeed the reason for Jerusalem cherry’s popularity and is sold as a houseplant during the dreary winter months when a “pop” of color is just what one needs.
+The flowers precede long-lasting ovoid fruits of red, yellow and orange, which are ½ to ¾ inches (1.25-2 cm.) long.
+The brightly colored fruit are, indeed, the reason for Jerusalem cherry’s popularity and is sold as a houseplant during the dreary winter months when a “pop” of color is just what one needs – Christmastime being most common.

 Despite their cheery colors, the fruit of the Jerusalem cherry houseplant is toxic and should be kept out of the reach of curious children and pets.
 Any part of the plant that is ingested can cause poisoning and even death.

 When growing Jerusalem cherries, the plants may be grown outdoors just as you would a tomato, but should be brought inside before the danger of frost, with 41 F. (5 C.) the lowest temperature the plant will tolerate.
 Jerusalem cherry care is possible as a hardy perennial in USDA zones 8 and 9.

 Either purchase the plant from a nursery or propagate via seed or shoot cuttings.
 Sow the seed in early spring after frost and you should have a mature fruiting Jerusalem cherry houseplant by late fall.

 Growing Jerusalem cherries should be planted in a rich well draining soil.
 Water Jerusalem cherry plants as needed and fertilize regularly.
 Feed your plant a liquid fertilizer (5-10-5) every two weeks as the plant is growing.